romshark/Go-1-2-Proposal---Immutability/README.md

 ### 2.11.
 Implicit Casting

 #### 2.11.1.
 Implicit Casting of Pointer Receivers
-Pointer receivers may be implicitly casted because they're semantically similar.
+Pointer receivers are implicitly casted in both directions (mutable to immutable and vice-versa) when the types they're pointing to match.

 Methods:
 ```go